1st Battalion 22nd Infantry ![]()

 Twentieth Infantry, Twenty-second Infantry, Regimental

-headquarters and one squadron Second Cavalry,
+headquarters and one squadron Second Cavalry, regimental

-Ninth, Twenty-fourth, Seventeenth and Eighteenth batteries of
+Twenty-fourth, Seventeenth and Eighteenth batteries of Field

-Field Artillery;
+Artillery;

 Companies C and D, first battalion of Engineers; Company H,

-Signal Corps; Company B, Hospital Corps, :and several machine-gun
+Signal Corps; Company B, Hospital Corps, and several machine-gun

 units.